Russ Smith (basketball): Recruitment

 Louisville overlooked Smith at first.
 Assistant coaches Ralph Willard and Steve Masiello were on a recruiting trip in South Kent in September 2009, looking at another player.
 They saw Smith, who they thought would be perfect for their system.
 Masiello had also known Smith's father since he was 15.
 Louisville started looking at Smith seriously, and Smith liked Louisville so much that he tried to commit before he had a scholarship offer.
-Houston, LaSalle, Baylor and Arizona showed interest before he signed with the Cardinals.

 Freshman year

 Upon coming to school, Smith chose uniform #2.
 Injuries limited Smith's playing time as a freshman.
 He had a broken foot, concussion, strained foot, and sore knee during the season and only saw action in 17 games.
 Smith was so miserable with the injuries and lack of playing time he decided to leave Louisville and go back home.
-He had even called his mom and told her he was coming home.
 But that day against West Virginia, coach Pitino put him in and told him to play hard.
 He had 3 points, 2 rebounds, one steal, and played good defense in his nine minutes of action.
 Helping spark the Cardinals' comeback from down 11 to win by 1, when Peyton Siva hit a layup at the buzzer.
 After that, he decided to stay.
 The Cardinals reached the championship game of the 2011 Big East men's basketball tournament but lost to Connecticut.
 Louisville finished the season 25–10, 12–6 in the 2010–11 Big East season tied for 3rd in the conference.
 They received an at-large bid and a #4 seed in the 2011 NCAA tournament where they were upset in the second round by #13 seeded Morehead State 61–62.